 We started at the trailhead, just beyond a sign that explained the importance of social distancing while at the park.
 Walking on the boardwalk along the Twin Barns Loop Trail, we passed a large pond.

-It was a winter day, so most animals were probably hibernating, but we stopped along the way and listened for anything that might be on the water or in the woods.
+It was a cold day, so most animals were probably hibernating, but we stopped along the way and listened for anything that might be on the water or in the woods.
 “I hear a frog croaking and that duck is cleaning its feathers,” observed Nikhil.
 Listen closely at the refuge and you can hear the calls of the sparrows and the the crunch of leaves beneath their feet.

 Moving along, we stopped to observe more small birds.
 We had fun noting their colors and imitating their chirps.
 Every so often we would come across signage that described a particular bird, or a board that explained the different songs that various birds sang, along with graphs of their vocal pitches.